 Returning to school after the lockdown may have added a new level of parent anxiety to those first few weeks.
-However, we cannot lay the full blame at the feet of COVID-19.
+However, we cannot lay the full blame for our worry at the feet of COVID-19.
 The fact is that parent supervision has drastically increased over the last 40 years and the focus upon “safe” play has amplified.
 As a result, pandemic or not, children spend less time outdoors, less time alone and are taking fewer minor risks.
 For the purposes of this article, let’s define “minor risk” as a loosely calculated action or decision that might result in discomfort, anger, disappointment, embarassment, fear, sadness, pain or non-life-threatening physical injury.
 If any of that falls outside of your parenting definition of “minor”, this article is an important read for you, because the simple risks of childhood are nothing compared to the adult risks of the future.

 Today’s playgrounds are a good place to begin the discussion, especially since they have evolved to match the standards of the time.
 In today’s neighborhood and school playgrounds, each piece of equipment is carefully designed to be used within narrow parameters, minimizing risk, maximizing safety and mitigating legal action.
 However, if you spend enough time on any playground, you’ll usually find the children most engaged are those that have invented their own use for the equipment.
 It is for the same reasons that children can so easily have more fun with the box than the toy inside it.
 When children invent play, the rules are theirs.
 The risks are unknown, but low, and the possibilities are limited only by the child’s creativity and perhaps the laws of physics.